Superman (1978 film): Other editions

 Thau explained, "I worked on Ladyhawke and that's how I really met Dick [Donner] and Tom Mankiewicz.
 I used to hear those wonderful stories in the cutting room that Tom and Dick and Stuart would tell about Superman and that's how I kind of got the ideas for the plots of 'Taking Flight' and 'Making Superman'".
 Donner commented, "There are a few shots where Chris [Reeve]'s costume looked green.
 We went in and cleaned that up, bringing the color back to where it should be."
 Thau wanted to make the film shorter: "I wanted to take out the damn poem where Lois is reciting a poem ("Can You Read My Mind") when they're flying around.
 I also wanted to take out a lot of that car chase where it was just generic action...
 It was like a two-minute car chase.
 But Dick didn't want to take [that] out [or] the poem."
 It was followed by a box set release in the same month, containing "bare bones" editions of Superman II, Superman III, and Superman IV: The Quest for Peace.
 In November 2006, a four-disc special edition was released, followed by an HD DVD release and Blu-ray.
 Also available (with other films) is the nine-disc "Christopher Reeve Superman Collection" and the 14-disc "Superman Ultimate Collector's Edition".

 On November 6, 2018 (following year-long worldwide revival theatrical screenings to commemorate the 40th anniversary of the film's original release), Warner Bros.
 Home Entertainment released an Ultra HD Blu-ray of Superman presented in a new Dolby Vision transfer of the original theatrical version straight from the original camera negative, with its original 70mm/six-track stereo mix rendered in 5.1 surround, in addition to the 2000 remix in Dolby Atmos.
-This new release also includes a standard Blu-ray Disc of the theatrical cut, plus select bonus features carried over from previous video releases.
+This new release also includes a standard Blu-ray Disc of the theatrical cut of the film, plus select bonus features carried over from previous video releases.